Rethinking the car insurance buying experience, reducing friction by asking one question at a time with conditional logic to skip what's irrelevant.

 ProPair / Industry Research

-The original experience put all the questions on one long scrolling page — a dense form that asked users to process and fill out everything at once before moving on.
+The original experience put every question on one long scrolling page: a dense form asking users to process and fill out everything at once.
 Most didn't make it to the end.

 There was also no data pre-fill.
-Even when Novo already had information about a user — from a lead partner or a background check — they still have to type manually.
-That friction alone was a significant driver of abandonment.
-On top of that, every user saw every question regardless of their situation, there was no way to skip ahead, and users had no visibility into how far along they were or whether they'd even qualify.
+Even when Novo already had a user's information, from a lead partner or background check, they still had to type it in by hand.
+That friction alone drove significant abandonment.
+Worse, everyone saw every question regardless of their situation, with no way to skip ahead and no visibility into their progress or whether they'd even qualify.

-A question-by-question redesign meant rebuilding the entire funnel from scratch — not a small ask.
+A question-by-question redesign meant rebuilding the entire funnel from scratch, which was no small ask.
 Before that could happen, I needed evidence to make the case.

-I started with competitive analysis, looking at how other insurance and fintech products handle multi-step flows.
-I pulled Novo's product analytics to map where users were dropping.
-But the most convincing research came from session replays.
-Watching real users navigate the form made the problem visceral: people weren't just leaving because the flow was long.
-They were manually entering information Novo already had.
+I ran competitive analysis on how other insurance and fintech products handle multi-step flows, and pulled Novo's analytics to map where users dropped.
+The most convincing evidence came from session replays: watching real users made the problem impossible to ignore.
+They weren't just leaving because the flow was long; they were also retyping information Novo already had.

-Armed with that evidence, I made the case to the PM and stakeholders, grounding the pitch in session data, drop-off rates, and competitive precedent.
-On top of that, I also tackled the smaller usability debt — unclear labels, broken interactions, confusing copy.
-Those fixes mattered just as much to the final completion rate as the bigger redesign.
+With that evidence I made the case to the PM and stakeholders, grounded in session data, drop-off rates, and competitive precedent.
+I also cleared the smaller usability debt: unclear labels, broken interactions, confusing copy.
+Those fixes mattered as much to the final completion rate as the redesign.

-Rather than a full rebuild at once, we phased the rollout over three months, which let us validate early and keep learning as we went.
-Here's how the process looked like.
+Rather than rebuild all at once, we phased the rollout over three months, validating early and learning as we went.
+Here's how it broke down.

 Competitive analysis, product analytics, session replay review, and getting stakeholder buy-in on the question-by-question direction and pre-fill strategy.